akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice entered, Lady Margaret at her side.
 Sir Guy’s eyes widened.
 He had not expected her to bring anyone.
 He certainly had not expected to see her at all.

 Before he could speak, the door opened again.
-Roger of Salisbury stepped into the room, his ink‑stained fingers holding a folded parchment.
+This time, Roger, Bishop of Salisbury stepped into the room, his ink‑stained fingers holding a folded parchment.

-“I was told there was a matter concerning the King’s vow,” Roger said, his voice flat.
+“I was told there was an urgent matter concerning the King’s vow,” Roger said, his voice flat.
 “I am here to ensure the King’s justice is served.”

 Sir Guy’s face went pale.
 “My lord Roger, this is a minor matter—a question of escheat.
 It hardly requires—”

 “The King’s vow is never a minor matter.”
 Roger took a seat at the head of the table.
 “Proceed.”

 Roger opened the proceedings.
-“The claim is that Harold of Stanwey, due to age and infirmity, is unable to manage his estate.
+“I see that the claim is that Harold of Stanwey, due to age and infirmity, is unable to manage his estate.
 Therefore, the manor should escheat to the crown.
 The lady Beatrice, as his only heir, is of marriageable age.
 The claimant, Sir Guy de Montfort, asserts that the land should be granted to him as a loyal knight of the King.”

-Sir Guy rose.
-“The old thegn is frail.
-The girl is untrained.
-Stanwey will fall into ruin.
-I can protect it, serve the King, and ensure the land’s prosperity.”

-Beatrice stepped forward.
-“My lord Roger, may I speak?”

-Roger raised an eyebrow.
-“You may.”

-“My father is not unfit.
-He is old, yes, but he has served the King since before Sir Guy was born.
-He pulled the King’s brother from the Severn.
-He has kept Stanwey prosperous for thirty years.
-I have run the manor since my mother died.
-I know every field, every tenant, every goose.”
-She looked at Sir Guy.
-“And I know a man who wants land, not justice.”

-Roger’s expression did not change.
-“Sir Guy, your response?”

-Sir Guy’s face reddened.
-“The girl is impertinent.
-The King’s vow does not grant her the right to hold land.
-She is a woman.”
+Sir Guy rose to speak but Roger waved him to silence.

-Before Roger could answer, the chamber door opened.
+But before Roger could answer, the chamber door opened.
 A messenger, breathless and mud‑spattered, pushed through the guards.

 “My lord Roger, a message from Stanwey.
 Harold Red‑Wolf has collapsed.
 He lies in his bed, unable to rise.
 The lady Beatrice is asked to come at once.”

 Beatrice’s face went pale.
 She turned to Roger.
 “My lord, I ask for a stay.
 My father—”

 Roger held up a hand.
 “The King’s vow supersedes all other claims.
 The betrothal is valid.
-The land is held in trust for the prince.”
+The land is held in trust for the King's son.”
 He looked at Sir Guy.
 “This case is dismissed.”

 Sir Guy’s fists clenched.
 “You cannot simply—”